Policy

 Responsibilities

-The following University bodies and individuals have specific information security responsibilities.
-The:
+The following bodies and individuals have specific information security responsibilities:

-- Data, Records, and Information Committee (DRIC) has executive responsibility for information security within the University.
-DRIC has responsibility for overseeing the management of the information security risks to the University's students and staff, its infrastructure, and its information.
+• The University Digital Committee has executive responsibility for information security within The University.
+Digital Committee has responsibility for overseeing the management of the information security risks to the University's information assets.

 Supporting policies, codes of practice, procedures, and guidelines